-My first kit was a vintage 60’s Pearl set.
-I went to an auction with my mother and my brother Brian, who played guitar.
-We were looking for a guitar amplifier.
-The drum kit came up.
+My first drum kit was a vintage Pearl set.
+I went to an auction with my mother and my brother, who was looking for a guitar amplifier.
+The drum kit came up came up for sale.
 It was passed in at the asking price.
-By that time, I was fairly excited, having destroyed our lounge drumming along to Let It Be and Cosmos Factory.
-My mother sent me to negotiate ie. plead and we purchased it for $45.
+I was 12, so my mother sent me to negotiate (ie plead) with the seller.
+We purchased it for $45.
+It was a white marine pearl kit, probably already 20 years old.
 Many years later, I was given a sponsorship with Pearl.
-I have played a Pearl kit for most of my live gigs, for a long time.
+I went on to play a Pearl kit for most of my live and studio work.

-My original sponsorship set was from the DLX series, which are now prized by collectors, owing to the combination of maple, birch and mahogany.
+My original sponsorship was a DLX 7500 set.
+These are now prized by collectors, owing to the interesting combination of birch and mahogany in one shell.

 “The DX 7300 Series (covered finish) and the DLX 7500 Series (lacquered finish) were introduced in 1984 and featured 7 ply shells: birch (outside), mahogany (middle), and lamin (inside) for superb sound with fantastic low-end punch.
 Priced affordably, they nevertheless featured high-end components such as double braced hardware, SuperHoops, and Pinstripe heads.
 In 1985, a five-piece DX kit with 22” bass drum and hardware listed for $1650, the 24” bass drum version listed for $1720.“

 Thanks to Australian mega producer Charles Fisher; and the generosity of Gary Hyde, I traded in the DLX for a set of piano black GLX.
 I was playing on a session for Charles at Trafalgar Studios in Sydney when he announced that he was unhappy with the bass drum sound.
 I was soon driving to the nearby Billy Drum Drum Clinic.
 They let me leave with their most expensive drum set; and it’s been a life long musical companion.